Eaglercraft-Archive/EaglercraftX-1.8-workspace/README.md

 2. Open one of the .java files from the source folders (workaround for a bug)
 3. Run/Debug the client with the included "eaglercraftDebugRuntime" configuration

+**Note:** If you are trying to use the desktop runtime on Linux, make sure you add the "desktopRuntime" folder to the `LD_LIBRARY_PATH` environment variable of the Java process.
+This should be done automatically by the Eclipse project's default run configuration, but it might not work properly on every system, or when the Eclipse project is imported into IntelliJ.

 **See the main 1.8 repository's README for more info**

 The source codes of EaglercraftXBungee and EaglercraftXVelocity are not included here.